 - All of the above

-No matter how hard the breakup is on you, realize that you did not lose something ultra rare and that there are many women out there which you will like better and would be more compatible with.
+No matter how hard the breakup is on you, realize that you did not lose something ultra rare and that there are many women out there who you will like better and would be more compatible with.

 There’s enough fish in the sea, and the sea is all around you.
 So it’s okay if you lost one fish.
 Don’t catastrophize it.

-3) Keep Yourself Busy
+3) Keep yourself busy

 As mentioned earlier, you’re going to feel sad and lonely for some time and you just have to accept it.